Cannibal! The Musical: Home media

+In September 2024, British studio Refuse Films announced a Blu-ray special edition for release in December of that same year.
+The disc will include a remaster in HD, with the film presented in its original open matte aspect ratio.

 Stage productions

 There have been several amateur productions of Cannibal!
 The Musical since 1996.
 The first was at the Sierra College in Northern California and then at Dad's Garage Theater where it won accolades by fans and the press.

 In 2001, Saturday Players launched a six-month off-off-Broadway run of the show that earned critical acclaim and returning audience members.

 In 2004, Cannibal made its European debut in Rome at the Teatro di Servi.

 In 2005, the first High School group attempted the show at The Ironwood Ridge High School in Tucson, Arizona, but the show was censored by the school and performed off campus as a benefit.
 Later that year the show made its German debut at the University of Regensburg and played many small colleges and community houses in the US.

 In 2006, the show debuted at its first Fringe Festivals in Minneapolis and Victoria, Canada and continued to find adoption by small colleges and community theaters.

+In 2007, the Irish stage premiere took place at the Watergate Theatre, Kilkenny in a production by The Devious Theatre Company.

 In 2008, The Insurgo Theater Movement launched the show in Las Vegas for the first of several runs by their company.
 Unexpected Productions launched the first of four October runs of Cannibal in Seattle.

 Also in 2008, The Rival Theatre Company produced the first large-scale professional production.
 The show ran from July 31 to August 25 at the George Square Theatre, Edinburgh for a total of 26 performances.
 It starred Aimie Atkinson as Polly Pry and James Topping as Alferd Packer.
 Original film cast member Jason McHugh made a guest appearance as Mr. Mills.
 Other guest stars included Jim Bowen and The Q Brothers.